Labs & Special Facilities

-Students who are taking courses in Graphic Design will find the Graphic Design Studio well equipped to meet their design and production needs.
+Students who are taking courses in Graphic Design will find the Graphic Design Studio (room 6-228) well-equipped to meet their design and production needs.
 Macintosh computers, industry-standard software, multi-use printers, a slide/negative scanner, and a CD burner comprise some of the hardware supporting academic studies in Graphic Design.

 Language Arts Lab

-The Language Arts Lab provides programmatic computer training in ESL and other language skills.
+The Language Arts Lab (room 3-304) provides programmatic computer training in ESL and other language skills.
 Use of this classroom other than regular class time must be scheduled.

 Technology Labs in Continuing Education

-The Continuing Education Office maintains Computer Labs for training in non-credit and special interest courses and for CEU credits.
-The Cabling and A+ Certification programs take advantage of technology to enhance the delivery of instruction.
-A wide array of Microsoft applications and Web topics are also covered regularly.
+The Continuing Education Office maintains Computer Labs for training in non-credit and special interest courses and for CEU credits in this on-campus classroom.
+A wide array of Microsoft applications and Web topics are regularly covered.

-Tunxis@Bristol, located in downtown Bristol, offers additional computer training in a state-of-the-art computer lab.
+Tunxis@Bristol, located in downtown Bristol, offers Industry-based training and re-training programs that are scheduled in a state-of-the-art computer lab.